Healthy snack recipes are becoming almost a rage!

 This is one of our easiest healthy snack recipes.
 Spread your favorite nut butter (mine is cashew butter; also try almond butter) on whole grain crackers, and top with a slice of banana.
 Or spread it on celery.
 You can also make an open-faced sandwich version on whole grain bread or toast.

 Use seedless red grapes (red because they’re rich in antioxidants).
 Unless the grapes are organic, they should be carefully cleaned with a fruit and vegetable wash.
 Grapes are often heavily sprayed with pesticides.
 Pat dry, spread out on a plate and cover with plastic wrap, or lay them out in a large, flat plastic container with lid.
 Put in the freezer for about an hour.
-They are really fun to munch on in hot weather, and can be added to drinks too.
+Really fun to munch on in hot weather, and can be added to drinks too.

 Be sure to also see...